Variational Principles on Geometric Rough Paths and the L\'{e}vy Area Correction: The L evy Area Correction for Variational Principles

-We will establish in the next section that the constraints \eqref{velocity} and \eqref{othervelocity} both lead to the same Euler Poincaré equations.
+We will establish in the next section that the constraints \eqref{velocity} and \eqref{othervelocity} both lead to the same Euler Poincaré equations which would have been clearly distinct had we considered no change in the L\'evy area of the driving noise.
+For the case the rough path is Brownian motion these correspond to stochastic Euler-Poincar\'e equations where the integral is neither It\^o nor Stratonovich.
 We anticipate that \eqref{varprinciple} is a more natural choice for applications\footnote{For example, high wavenumbers caused by thermal effects in the ocean may warrant use of coloured noise.
 The white noise limit of the resulting SPDE may lead to a limiting SPDE with a nontrivial L\'{e}vy area correction in the drift.}, since one may observe a rough velocity with $\dn \widetilde{\mb{Z}}$ without determining the tensor $\mathsf{s}$.
 For the numerical examples in \ref{sec:4} where we investigate the effects of known values of $\mathsf{s}$ using standard (Stratonovich) Brownian motion as our rough path, we will make use of the form in \eqref{othervarprinciple} with the explicit drift term involving $\mathsf{s}$.

 In finite dimensions, the L\'evy area correction may be defined in terms of the commutator of elements $\xi_i=\Xi^{ib}\hat{e}_b$ of a matrix Lie algebra $\mathfrak{g}$ with structure constants $c_{ab}^c$ given in terms of the basis $\hat{e}_a$ with $a=1,2,\dots,{\rm dim}(\mathfrak{g})$ by $[\hat{e}_a,\hat{e}_b]=c_{ab}^c\hat{e}_c$.
 The quantity $[\xi_i, \xi_j]=\Xi^{a}_i\Xi^{b}_jc_{ab}^c\hat{e}_c$ is always a left-invariant matrix Lie algebra element.
 Thus the L\'evy area correction can be identified as a Lie algebra element formed from the bracket in the matrix Lie algebra $\mathfrak{g}$.
 Hence, in this paper we will generally take the $\xi_i$ as fixed matrix Lie algebra elements.